JordanAnthonyKing/japanese/follow-along-notes.md

 A justification of this grammatically, that we have を in a sentence without a verb, is that the たい is not being attached to the 食べる alone, it is being attached to the ケーキを食べ(る) construction.

 Using が is absolutely the standard, however there are situations where we always use this を version.
 For instance, wanting to help or defend someone/something.
 The difference is about if something is an impulsive desire or a decision/mindset of our own.
 Cake makes me impulsively want to eat it, but I want to defend my country because it&rsquo;s my duty, is the gist. &rsquo;I want to defend Sakura&rsquo; is in some way more respectful.
 Hence, we aren&rsquo;t wanting to eat the girl&rsquo;s pancreas because it&rsquo;s delicious, but we want to eat it (for some other reason (to cure the cancer)).

+<a id="org6b2fc0e"></a>

+# Lesson 89: The universal subject

+There is one kind of sentence in Japanese that really is subjectless, these kinds of sentences exist in English too but are a little more common in Japanese:

+> 大阪にたどり着いたさくらたち。 - Arrived at Osaka, Sakura and Friends.

+These aren&rsquo;t quite sentences, and wouldn&rsquo;t be seen as sentences by most Japanese linguists.
+What they are is simple modified nouns.
+This sentence doesn&rsquo;t say &rsquo;Sakura and Friends arrives at Osaka&rsquo;, we&rsquo;re simply modifying &rsquo;Sakura and Friends&rsquo; with the modifier &rsquo;Arrived at Osaka&rsquo;.
+Sentences like this arne&rsquo;t used very often, but can be used in narrative as a summation or a description of a result.

+This is just about the only example of a subjectless sentence, but really it&rsquo;s not even a sentence, it&rsquo;s just a particular narrative technique that sometimes gets used, and is really just a noun.
+A real sentence must tell us something about something: AがB.

 # Footnotes